 Western is here to help you with any suspected problems.
 Just give us a call and we’ll be happy to come out and inspect your home.
-We offer a number of termite removal solutions, including the Sentricon System with Always ActiveTM technology and fumigation for drywood termites.
+We offer a number of termite removal solutions, technology, and fumigation for drywood termites.

 10 terrific termite facts and figures

 Termite queens exist to reproduce – and boy, do they ever.
 Queens can live for 15 – 30 years, producing hundreds or thousands of eggs every single day.

 Termite kings are great dads.
 They not only fertilize eggs, they also feed young termites with pre-digested meals.
 Yum!